freiburgermsu/freiburgermsu/README.md

 ## Hi there 👋

+I am a Computational Biologist working in Chicago.
+Please message me to collaborate.

 <!--
 **freiburgermsu/freiburgermsu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.